• Skip to primary navigation

 • We all could use a quick and easy “no-fail” appetizer

-Pimento cheese is a creamy cheese spread with three basic ingredients, cheddar cheese, mayonnaise and pimento peppers of course.
+Pimento cheese is a creamy cheese spread with three basic ingredients, extra-sharp cheddar cheese, mayonnaise, and pimentos of course.
 The pimento cheese that we love to use is MyThreeSons Gourmet.
-It’s thick and creamy with extra sharp cheddar cheese, some secret seasonings and no preservatives or artificial anything.
+It’s thick and creamy with extra sharp cheddar cheese, seasonings and no preservatives or artificial anything.

 What you’ll need